YakhiniGroup/crispector/README.md

 ## Advanced usage

 ## CRISPECTOR output
 CRISPECTOR generates an HTML-based report to support user interpretation and further analysis of the outcomes.
+An exmaple can be found in ##########.

 The report contains plots and tables.
 For example: multiple off-target editing activity including statistical confidence indicators and translocation results.
 The report also contains read statistics, such as the number of assigned and aligned reads in each processing step in the different loci.
 In addition, plots are generated for each individual locus: distribution of edit events, classifier results for each modification type and reference position, and alignments of all edited reads, in a graphical format.
 Furthermore, all aligned reads in treatment and mock, whether assigned to a specific locus or determined as primer inconsistent (and therefore maybe representing a translocation event), are saved in a set of CSV files.

-An example report can be found in ##########.
+# Citation
+########################################.